North Indian Classical Music

 – Raag (Raga), Taal (Tala) & Bandishes –

-I will provide useful information in the sake to make the access to this kind of music easy as possible.
+I will provide useful information in the sake to make the access as easy as possible.

 By myself I first am a player of western Jazz- and Rock Music, but I got attracted to the Indian Music more and more and picked up the Indian bamboo flute, the Bansuri, as a second Instrument.